 Arrest and Trial

 During his trial, Omaha founding father and judge George B. Lake prosecuted Tator, and A. J. Poppleton defended him.
-The evidence in his case was completely circumstantial.
+The evidence in his case was circumstantial, but eventually it was considered substantial enough to convict.
 Herber Kimball, a Mormon leader in Florence, testified that he bought a team of horses from Tator earlier.
 Apparently, Tator tried to sell Kimball the wagons too, but since he didn’t buy them Tator allegedly abandoned them at the cliffs above Sulphur Springs.
 Tator was found to have sold some of Neff’s cattle and effects, and left town with a wagon load of goods and team of horses formerly owned by Neff.

 Tator was found guilty of theft and murder.

-At 10am on the morning of his hanging, Tator took communion from Rev. Dr. Thomas Lemon, one of Omaha’s early Methodist ministers.
+At 10am on the morning of August 28, Cyrus H. Tator took communion from Rev. Dr. Thomas Lemon, one of Omaha’s early Methodist ministers.
 From the moment his trial ended, Tator would tell anyone listening that he was innocent, always in a calm voice.

 At the request of the sheriff, Brigadier General Thomas J. McKean brought forty soldiers from Company C, 7th Iowa cavalry, to preserve order.
 Present-day North 16th Street was the route the procession took from the county jail to the gallows.
 The road was lined with buggies, wagons, and people of all ages, sexes and colors, on horseback and on foot.
 When they arrived, the soldiers gave room to the prison wagon by forming a square around it.
 Reports from that time say there were 2,000 people in attendance.